 By James Plaskitt

-James Plaskitt was an MP in Tony Blair’s government in the UK.
-He is now retired in the Algarve.
+James Plaskitt was an MP in Tony Blair’s government in the UK and is now retired in the Algarve.